Android (robot): Japan

-The Intelligent Mechatronics Lab, directed by Hiroshi Kobayashi at the Tokyo University of Science, has developed an android head called Saya, which was exhibited at Robodex 2002 in Yokohama, Japan.
-There are several other initiatives around the world involving humanoid research and development at this time, which will hopefully introduce a broader spectrum of realized technology in the near future.
-Now Saya is working at the Science University of Tokyo as a guide.
+The Intelligent Mechatronics Lab, directed by Hiroshi Kobayashi at the Tokyo University of Science, developed an android head called Saya, which was exhibited at Robodex 2002 in Yokohama, Japan.
+There were several other initiatives around the world involving humanoid research and development at this time.
+Saya later worked at the Science University of Tokyo as a guide.

 The Waseda University (Japan) and NTT docomo's manufacturers have succeeded in creating a shape-shifting robot WD-2.
 It is capable of changing its face.
 At first, the creators decided the positions of the necessary points to express the outline, eyes, nose, and so on of a certain person.
 The robot expresses its face by moving all points to the decided positions, they say.
-The first version of the robot was first developed back in 2003.
+The first version of the robot was developed back in 2003.
 After that, a year later, they made a couple of major improvements to the design.
 The robot features an elastic mask made from the average head dummy.
 It uses a driving system with a 3DOF unit.
 The WD-2 robot can change its facial features by activating specific facial points on a mask, with each point possessing three degrees of freedom.
 This one has 17 facial points, for a total of 56 degrees of freedom.
 As for the materials they used, the WD-2's mask is fabricated with a highly elastic material called Septom, with bits of steel wool mixed in for added strength.
 Other technical features reveal a shaft driven behind the mask at the desired facial point, driven by a DC motor with a simple pulley and a slide screw.
 Apparently, the researchers can also modify the shape of the mask based on actual human faces.
 To "copy" a face, they need only a 3D scanner to determine the locations of an individual's 17 facial points.
 After that, they are then driven into position using a laptop and 56 motor control boards.
-In addition, the researchers also mention that the shifting robot can even display an individual's hair style and skin color if a photo of their face is projected onto the 3D Mask.
+In addition, the researchers also mention that the shifting robot can even display an individual's hairstyle and skin color if a photo of their face is projected onto the 3D Mask.

 Singapore

 Prof Nadia Thalmann, a Nanyang Technological University scientist, directed efforts of the Institute for Media Innovation along with the School of Computer Engineering in the development of a social robot, Nadine.
 Nadine is powered by software similar to Apple's Siri or Microsoft's Cortana.
-Nadine may become a personal assistant in offices and homes in future, or she may become a companion for the young and the elderly.
+Nadine may become a personal assistant in offices and homes in the future, or she may become a companion for the young and the elderly.

 Assoc Prof Gerald Seet from the School of Mechanical & Aerospace Engineering and the BeingThere Centre led a three-year R&D development in tele-presence robotics, creating EDGAR.
 A remote user can control EDGAR with the user's face and expressions displayed on the robot's face in real time.
 The robot also mimics their upper body movements.